 Many thanks to:

-the whole team! and Manuel Mayr for music theoretical advice, Kunstverein das weisse haus for hosting our prototyping session in vienna, Schrattenberg for accomodation in Styria, our families for all the suppurt: Florian, Erika, Christine, Carola und Jutta; Networking support by: Michael Thieke, Burkhard Stangl & Michael Vorfeld; Kirche zur Heimat for letting me exploring on their organ; Lisbeth Kovacic for the photo documentation, Sabine Marte for the stand; Manfred Miersch & Medienwerkstatt Berlin for help and for providing this wonderful infrastructure; Todd Anderson for English translations, Rainer Nass for soldering, Alexander Moosbrugger; Westbahnstudios, Peter Kutin, Chukwudi Chime, Errant Sound, Steffi Weismann, TAM-Lab;
+all contributors! and Manuel Mayr for music theoretical advice, Kunstverein das weisse haus for hosting our prototyping session in vienna, Schrattenberg for accomodation in Styria, our families for all the suppurt: Florian, Erika, Christine, Carola und Jutta; Networking support by: Michael Thieke, Burkhard Stangl & Michael Vorfeld; Kirche zur Heimat for letting me exploring on their organ; Lisbeth Kovacic for the photo documentation, Sabine Marte for the stand; Manfred Miersch & Medienwerkstatt Berlin for help and for providing this wonderful infrastructure; Todd Anderson for English translations, Rainer Nass for soldering, Alexander Moosbrugger; Westbahnstudios, Peter Kutin, Chukwudi Chime, Errant Sound, Steffi Weismann, TAM-Lab;